Matt Tennyson

-Matthew Thomas Tennyson (born April 23, 1990) is an American professional ice hockey defenseman currently under contract with the Coachella Valley Firebirds of the American Hockey League (AHL).
+Matthew Thomas Tennyson (born April 23, 1990) is an American former professional ice hockey defenseman who played for 8 seasons in the National Hockey League for the San Jose Sharks, Carolina Hurricanes, Buffalo Sabres, New Jersey Devils, and Nashville Predators.

 Early life

-Tennyson is the son of Tom and Ann Tennyson, and was born on April 23, 1990 in Minneapolis.
+Tennyson is the son of Tom and Ann Tennyson, and was born on April 23, 1990, in Minneapolis.
 Tennyson graduated from Amador Valley High School in 2008.

 Playing career

 Undrafted, Tennyson attended Western Michigan University where he played three seasons of NCAA Division I college hockey with the Western Michigan Broncos men's ice hockey team.
 On March 30, 2012, Tennyson, a native of Pleasanton, California, signed a two-year entry-level contract with his hometown San Jose Sharks.
 He immediately turned professional to join the Worcester Sharks for the final games of their 2011–12 AHL season.

 Tennyson was the first player from the San Jose Junior Sharks youth hockey program to play in the NHL, let alone with the Sharks.

 On July 3, 2016, Tennyson signed as a free agent to a one-year, two-way contract with the Carolina Hurricanes.
 Beginning the 2016–17 season with AHL affiliate, the Charlotte Checkers, Tennyson was recalled after recording 7 points in 9 games to remain with the Hurricanes for the remainder of the season.
 He appeared in a career best 45 games, collecting 6 assists.

 On July 1, 2017, Tennyson was on the move as a free agent, agreeing to a two-year contract with the final year on a one-way basis with the Buffalo Sabres.
 On November 30, the Sabres placed Tennyson on waivers after 14 scoreless games with the club.
 He went unclaimed and was reassigned to AHL affiliate, the Rochester Americans.

 On July 1, 2019, Tennyson left the Sabres as a free agent to sign a two-year, two-way contract with the New Jersey Devils.
 In the opening stages of the 2019–20 season, on October 11, Tennyson was called up from the Binghamton Devils to the New Jersey Devils in place of Andy Greene who was put on the injured reserve list with an upper body injury.